StealthJet/StealthCloud/README.md

 In this way the social media experience is platform independent.

-StealthJet Dashboard is an example of a UI capable of displaying black box content as a social media experience.
+StealthJet is an example of a UI capable of displaying black box content as a social media experience.

 ## Black Box Servers